peterpeterparker/web-photo-filter/readme.md

 I used the Cordova plugin [Device](https://github.com/apache/cordova-plugin-device) to restrict the use of the filters according the devices' models or versions.

+## Tutorial

+[Simon Grimm (@saimon24)](https://github.com/saimon24) published a walkthrough tutorial ["Ionic Image Filter Like Instagram Using WebGL Filters"](https://ionicacademy.com/ionic-image-filter-webgl/) which displays step by step how to create a Ionic app and include this component easily

 ## License